malwux/GoToCry-Ransomware/README.md

-# My Ransomware coded in Python :)
+# Ransomware coded by me in Python :)